Founntain/osuplayer/ProfileTOS.md

 *You always have the right to delete your profile by using the delete option where you edit your profile!*

 ### Tell me, what do you collect from me
-Well lets make it and tell you everything.
+Well lets make it quick and tell you everything.
 Because we can and want you to know what we save and do with your information.

 **Example profile**